Finally, some real programming!

 Init.asm is the RESET code (and a few other bits).
 It zeroes all the registers and RAM and gets us to square one, before jumping long to main.
 Don’t feel like you need to understand every line in this file.
 Focus on the main code for now.

-Now, I had written a library of code (EasySNES), but I did not use most of it here.
+By the way, I had written a library of code (EasySNES), but I did not use most of it here.
 I was discussing the matter with some friends, and I feel that SNESdev could be taught better with simpler examples, and the library will just obfuscate what is really going on.

 (SNESdev SNES SFC Super Nintendo Super Famicom programming tutorial)